mrdraper/Airtable2Obsidian/README.md

 ```

 Also, in order to provide the linkage between records, the script now assumes that each record has a column called 'Title'.
 If this is not the case for your Airtable, either change the Airtable or change this in the code (`fields.Title`).

+## Note
+> [!WARNING]
+> This project was made for my own use and works fine for my own use.
+It is no guarantee it might work for you, but it might help and save you time in figuring out your own solution.